Tag Archives: International Drama

 What a crazy adventure!

-Each tale involves conflict between characters and oftentimes centers around the subject of revenge.
+Each tale involves conflict between characters and centers around the subject of revenge.
 Each reminds me of a foreign language version of a Twilight Zone episode, albeit much darker, mixed with a prevalent Quentin Tarantino influence.

 Wild Tales is an outrageous journey and as each chapter unfolds we are treated to the unexpected and each is cleverly written- bear in mind that they are independent stories and have nothing to do with each other chronologically or otherwise.

 After “Little Bomb”, the protagonist (or antagonist depending on how you look at it) receives a hero’s welcome for standing up to corruption.
-In other stories, particularly in “The Strongest”, all of the characters are unlikable.

 Famed director Pedro Almodovar (The Skin I Live In, Volver) does not direct Wild Tales but does produce the project and his imprint is all over it.
 Almodovar has a thing for the weird and, as in 2013’s I’m So Excited, a thing for passengers in peril inside airplanes.

 After “Pasternack”, the first installment, one will experience an “OMG!” moment, which wisely sets the tone for the entire movie.
-We wait and wonder what can happen next?

-My favorite tale was a tie between two- “The Proposal” and “The Strongest”.
-I loved the class distinction that was evident in the former as a wealthy father struggles to cover up his family’s dirty deeds initially at any cost necessary, but has he finally had enough?
-Will the wealthy once again victimize the poor?
-In the latter, class distinction is again explored, as a hotshot in slick car anger a simple man in a battered car, only to regret his outburst of road rage.
+My favorite tale is between “The Proposal” and “The Strongest”.
+I love the class distinction evident in the former as a wealthy father struggles to cover up his family’s dirty deeds initially at any cost necessary, but has he finally had enough?

 The story turns into a Lord of the Flies situation where it is “kill or be killed”.
 The clever ending for this one is fantastic as the officials completely misinterpret the events.

-By far the most bizarre tale is “Until Death Do Us Part”, which is also the finale.
+The most bizarre tale is “Until Death Do Us Part”, which is also the finale.
 A glorious and festive Jewish wedding reception turns bitter and bloody as the bride’s jealousy is tested.
 But is the bride the unstable partner or is the groom?
 Or perhaps both?

-Unusual, delightful, and sometimes even deranged, Wild Tales is a nice reminder that there are still creative and left-of-center projects being made in modern film that must be experienced and enjoyed.
-This is not an ordinary, predictable film and that is what makes it quite a gem.
+Unusual, delightful, and sometimes even deranged, Wild Tales (2014) is a nice reminder that there are still creative and left-of-center projects being made in modern film that must be experienced and enjoyed.

 Oscar Nominations: Best Foreign Language Film